vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 #### Time taken to achieve full memorization

-It generally takes about 5-20 iterations to fully internalize the execution of a trigger-based checklist.
+It generally takes me about 5-20 iterations to fully internalize the execution of a trigger-based checklist.
 If a checklist is executed about once a week, this translates to about 5-20 days, or about 1-3 weeks.